 The VMware Identity Manager connector is not required for either the System Directory or for local directories you create.

 For more information, see "Configuring User Authentication in VMware Identity Manager" in VMware Identity Manager Administration.

 Password Management for Local Directory Users

-By default, all users of local directories have the ability to change their password in the Workspace ONE portal or app.
+By default, all users of local directories can change their password in the user portal or from the app.
 You can set a password policy for local users.
 You can also reset local user passwords as needed.

 Users can change their passwords when they are logged into the Workspace ONE portal by clicking their name in the top-right corner, selecting Account from the drop-down menu, and clicking the Change Password link.
 In the Workspace ONE app, users can change their passwords by clicking the triple-bar menu icon and selecting Password.